axibase/axibase-collector-docs/README.md

 # Introduction

-**Axibase Collector** is a Java-based ETL application that queries external data sources on a defined schedule and uploads the data as series, properties, messages, and files into [Axibase Time Series Database](https://axibase.com/docs/atsd/) (ATSD).
+**Axibase Collector** is a Java-based ETL application that queries external data sources on a defined schedule and uploads the data as series, properties, messages, and files into [Axibase Time Series Database](https://axibase.com/docs/atsd/).

 ![](./images/collector-title-page-1.png)